ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Components.md

 ### Content Type Registry
 We want to have a single controller than handles the creation and management of items via Curation Concerns.
 An actor or service will mediate the interaction between this controller and each type of Curation Concern.
-Doing it this way will reduce the overhead for adding new Curation Concerns and sharing them between implementations of Curate.
+This style of implementation reduces the overhead for adding new Curation Concerns as well as sharing Curation Concerns between different installations of the Curate framework.

 In order for this to function there needs to be a notion of a "type registry" for Curation Concerns.
 This registry provides a way for all the Curation Concerns in an application to stand up and be counted.